dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-patterns.md

 {{< /tabs >}}

+Limiting the degree of concurrency in this way can be useful for limiting contention against shared resources.
+For example, if the activities need to call into external resources that have their own concurrency limits, like a databases or external APIs, it can be useful to ensure that no more than a specified number of activities call that resource concurrently.

 ## Async HTTP APIs

 Asynchronous HTTP APIs are typically implemented using the [Asynchronous Request-Reply pattern](https://learn.microsoft.com/azure/architecture/patterns/async-request-reply).
 Implementing this pattern traditionally involves the following: